alkornev/student_projects/README.md

-# A simple implementation of a power iteration method with OpenMP
+# A simple C++ implementation of a power iteration method with OpenMP